-Often times, faculty/staff contact or refer students to Student Counseling Services
+Often times, faculty/staff contact or refer students to the Counseling Center based

-(SCS) based on written assignments or conversations in which a student shares emotional
+on written assignments or conversations in which a student shares emotional experiences

-experiences or traumatic events.
-Students receiving counseling at SCS often say that
+or traumatic events.
+Students receiving counseling at the Counseling Center often

-such services enable them to better cope with the difficulties they face, and to remain
+say that such services enable them to better cope with the difficulties they face,